GoodRequest/GRProvider/README.md

 ## How to use?

-You can use this type of DPProviders:
+You can use this type of GRProviders:
-1. `DPSimpleTableViewProvider` -> use in case you have just one section in your TableView
+1. `GRSimpleTableViewProvider` -> use in case you have just one section in your TableView
-2. `DPTableViewProvider` -> Default provider for the TableView
+2. `GRTableViewProvider` -> Default provider for the TableView
-3. `DPDIffableTableViewProvider` -> Inherits all functionality of `DPTableViewProvider` but uses `UITableViewDiffableDataSource` API for diffing
+3. `GRDiffableTableViewProvider` -> Inherits all functionality of `GRTableViewProvider` but uses `UITableViewDiffableDataSource` API for diffing
-4. `DeepDiffTableViewProvider` -> Inherits all functionality of `DPTableViewProvider` but uses `DeepDiff` framework for diffing.
+4. `DeepDiffTableViewProvider` -> Inherits all functionality of `GRTableViewProvider` but uses `DeepDiff` framework for diffing.
 More info about framework, [click here](https://github.com/onmyway133/DeepDiff)
-4. `DPCollectionViewProvider` -> Default provider for the CollectionView
+4. `GRCollectionViewProvider` -> Default provider for the CollectionView

 ### Define model
 Firstly you need to model your data, showed in the TableView or CollectionView using any type you choose.